rfdeguzman21/rfdeguzman.github.io/src/projects.md

+# Projects

-# Tutor website
+## Tutor website

-> This project help tutors to manage their schedules, conduct their lessons, and receive important announcements and information

-**Duration** September 2012 - Present
+**Company** RareJob Phils

-**Various roles played** Project Lead, Developer, Code reviewer
+**Role** Project Lead, Lead Developer, Code reviewer

-**Skills used** Yii, Flask, NodeJs, AngularJS, MySQL, Redis, MongoDb, REST API, Vagrant, Gulp, Codeception
+**Tech stack** Yii, Codeception

+**Tasks**

 - Continuous development of new features and/or change requests depending on the needs of the company
 - Fix bugs encountered/reported by staffs, tutors, or students

-# Inbox messaging and alerts for company's main website

-> This project integrates nodejs to an existing website which enables support to communicate messages and alerts to tutors

-**Duration** September - November 2015
+## Enterprise Project

+**Company** RareJob Phils

+**Role** Project Lead, Lead Developer

+**Tech stack** Laravel, Docker, Codeception

+**Tasks**

+- Developed the website that will be used by tutors
+- Created the docker environments for development
+- Integration of JP Rest Api into the system
+- Provided the structure and coding standards (SOLID, Domain Driven)

+## Tutor Inbox Project

+**Company** RareJob Phils

-**Role-played** Developer
+**Role** Lead Developer

-**Skills used** Yii, Flask/Python, NodeJS, AngularJS, MySQL, MongoDB, Redis Bower, REST API, Vagrant, Gulp
+**Tech stack** Yii, Flask REST Api, NodeJS, AngularJS, MySQL, MongoDB, Redis, Vagrant, Gulp

-- Messages and alerts are received by tutors on a realtime basis, thanks to nodejs
-- Data is handled via api calls by angularjs apps to an api server developed in flask
-- Keeps track of unread messages (counter) for tutors and support

-# Chatter and ChatterAdmin

-> This project manages chatter's account, schedules, and timecard entries.
-Also handles file management using AmazonS3

-**Duration** on-going development / new feature requests
+**Tasks**

+- Integrated messaging and alerts system in Tutor website using new tech stack such as nodejs, flask, REST api using Flask, mongodb, angularjs, redis
+- Created the development servers using vagrant
+- Developed the standalone angular components to render/integrate the messaging app in Tutor website
+- Developed the admin site to manage the messages as well as provide a page where tutor support department can interact tutors via chat

+## Chatty Project

+**Company** RareJob Phils

-**Role-played** Designer, Developer
+**Role** Lead Developer

-**Skills used** Yii, RBAC, Vagrant, CentOS, MySQL, AmazonS3, GitHub, AngularJS, Bower
+**Tech stack** Yii, CakePHP, Vagrant, MySQL, AmazonS3, AngularJS, ExpressJs, GruntJS, Bower

-**Chatter**
+**Tasks**

+- Developed the chatter site which has the following functionalities
-- displays chatter’s profile
+    - user account profile
-- interface to save & submit chatter’s schedules
+    - scheduling
-- displays pdf manuals
+    - resource manuals
-- display notifications from admins
+    - notifications from admins
-- manages attendance
+    - attendance and time entries
-- uses angularjs to manage ajax requests

-**ChatterAdmin**

-- manages chatter profiles
+- Integrated the chatter site in Tutor website
-- handles the approval/modifications of schedules submitted by chatters
+- Developed the admin site which has the following functionalities
+    - profile management
+    - uploading of resource manuals in AmazonS3
-- uploading of manuals and notifications for chatters
+    - sending of notifications to chatters
+    - approval and/or modifications of submitted schedules
     - attendance reports
-- manages chatter’s work records
-- view chat history
+    - viewing of chat history
-- ticket management (free chat minutes)
+    - ticket management
     - email subscriptions and management (marketing tool)

-# Chatpage

-> This project allows chatters to chat with their students on IOS app

-**Duration** On-going development / new feature requests
-**Role-played** Maintainer / Tester
-**Skills used** ExpressJS, AngularJS, Github, Vagrant, CakePHP, GruntJS, Bower

-**Frontend**

-- website used by chatters to communicate via chat with users using IOS app

-**Backend**

-- uses CakePHP & NodeJS server to handle backend services such as database operations, socket connections, and authentication

-# Password Change Schedule

-> This component will force users to change their passwords in all Yii systems based on the set schedules
-(every June 30 & December 30)

-**Duration** June 2014
-**Role-played** Designer, Developer, and Tester
-**Skills used** Yii, Xampp, Centos, MySQL

-# Email Queuing

-> This component will allow yii-systems to queue their emails and send them at a later time.
-Can also be used by other frameworks.

-**Duration** June 2014
-**Role-played** Designer, Developer, and Tester
-**Skills used** Yii, Xampp, REST API, Centos, MySQL

-- Can be used with Email CMS
-- Allow admins to resend emails with failed status
-- Cron job clears db entries leaving only a month’s worth of data

-# Staff API

-> This is used to sync staff tables from jp servers to ph servers.
-This is called via curl in staff cms system.

-**Duration** May 2013
-**Role-played** Designer, Developer, and Tester
-**Skills used** Yii, RBAC, Xampp, Centos, MySQL

-# Staff CMS

-> CRUD management of staffs ie. team assignments, job positions/promotions, resignations.
-This module provides reset for forgotten passwords.

-**Duration** May 2013
-**Role-played** Designer, Developer, and Tester
-**Skills used** Yii, RBAC, Xampp, Centos, MySQL

-# Biometrics

-> Calculates the number of hours an employee rendered on a given range.

-**Duration** Sept 2012 - May 2013
-**Role-played** Designer, Developer, and Tester
-**Skills used** Yii, RBAC, PHPExcel, Xampp, Centos, MySQL

-By May 2013, this project was passed on to a new developer so I can focus on other projects.

-- this system accepts a csv-formatted document containing staffs' time entries for a specified cutoff.
-Afterwards, the system will rectify the time records based on the rules provided by the Personnel team.
-Lastly, the system will compute for an employee's rendered work hours/minutes
-- Personnel team may view the final results either through the web browser or by exporting it to excel
-- sub modules includes uploading of employees' schedules, special entries (ie adjustments), and holidays
-- the system will take into consideration these sub-modules and process the work hours accordingly ie. work rendered on a holiday should be treated differently than work rendered on a regular work day
-- the system also logs errors and actions made by users for tracking purposes (developers/debugging)

-# Jobsworth

-> This system allows developers to plan and schedule their projects
-(discontinued as of 2014, in favor of redmine)

-**Duration** Report-Bug/Fix cycle
-**Role-played** Developer and Tester (Maintenance/Improvements)
-**Skills used** RubyOnRails, CentOS, MySQL

-- lets the developers know if they're slipping behind and why
-- time tracking and extensive reports help clients what the developers have done and for how long.

-# Web-based Overtime (WebOT)

-> Online interface to allow users to apply for overtime requests

-**Duration** Sept 2013
-**Role-played** Developer & Tester
-**Skills used** Yii, RBAC, Xampp, Centos, MySQL

-- managers can easily approve/disapprove requests of employees under their respective teams
-- this system is integrated with the Biometrics System, thereby considering approved OTs in the computation for rendered work hours

-# Email CMS

-> This module provides crud management of email templates that is used by other systems

-**Duration** August 2013
-**Role-played** Designer, Developer, & Tester
-**Skills used** Yii, Xampp, MySQL

-- allows dynamic changes in email templates without changing codes in the systems

-# Mass Email

-> This module allows the user to send/broadcast an email message to selected recipients

-**Duration** August 2013
-**Role-played** Designer, Developer, & Tester
-**Skills used** Yii, Xampp, MySQL

-# Post CMS

-> CRUD management of posts/announcements in the "What's new" section of the company's website

-**Duration** June 2013
-**Role-played** Designer & Developer
-**Skills used** Yii, Xampp, MySQL

-- posts/announcements are shown depending to the type of broadcast: all, certain employees, etc.

-# Deletion/Cleanup of RegistrationLogs

-> This module is run via cron which deletes all logs, leaving only a month's worth of data in reference to the run/execution date

-**Duration** Sept 2013
-**Role-played** Developer
-**Skills used** Yii, Xampp, CRON, MySQL
+- Took over the maintenance of the chatpage app that was developed by an outsourced developer
+    - bug fix, updates, and improvements of backend system (CakePHP and NodeJS)

+## Biometrics

+**Company** RareJob Phils

+**Role** Lead Developer

+**Tech stack** Yii, Xampp, MySQL

+**Tasks**

+- Developed a system that accepts a csv file containing employee's time entries for a specified cutoff
+- This system has the following functionalities
+    - computes the rendered work in hours/minutes based on schedules, adjustments, overtime and holidays
+    - final computation can be exported to excel
+    - management of schedules, adjustments, overtime, and holidays
+    - tracks user actions for audit trail

+## Backend System

+**Company** RareJob Phils

+**Tasks**

+- Developed a Yii component that force users to change their passwords based on scheduled dates
+- Developed a backend system that allows other systems to queue emails and send them at a later time.
+Admins can also resend failed emails.
+- Developed a service to sync staff tables from JP servers to PH servers.
+- Developed a backend system that manages staff's team assignments, job positions/promotions, resignations.
+This system provides reset for forgotten passwords.
+- Developed an Email CMS that manages email templates used by other systems.
+Teams can update their email templates instead of requesting developers to update the template.
+- Developed a system that enables a user to send/broadcast an email message to selected recipients
+- Developed a system that manages the content for the "What's new" section of Tutor website

+## Others

+**Company** RareJob Phils

+- Pioneered the use of Codeception framework for unit and functional testing
+- Trained developers and QA on how to use Codeception
+- Trained developers on using Dependency Injection
+- Helped in the development of the jenkins deployment pipeline
+    - created a job to run tests
+    - created bash and python scripts to determine which branch to use when deploying to staging servers
+- Created proof of concept in integrating Zendesk support in Tutor website